zimaxnet/orb-game/PROMPTS_REFERENCE.md

 #### Future Epoch
 - **English**: `Create an exciting positive news story about futuristic technology innovations, possibilities, or breakthroughs that could revolutionize the future.
 Make it visionary and inspiring.`
 - **Spanish**: `Create an exciting positive news story about futuristic technology innovations, possibilities, or breakthroughs that could revolutionize the future.
 Make it visionary and inspiring.
 Generate all content in Spanish.`

+#### Enlightenment Era Epoch
+- **English**: `Generate an exciting positive news story about enlightenment era technology innovations, scientific discoveries, or intellectual breakthroughs that would have inspired intellectual growth.
+Make it engaging and inspiring.`
+- **Spanish**: `Generate an exciting positive news story about enlightenment era technology innovations, scientific discoveries, or intellectual breakthroughs that would have inspired intellectual growth.
+Make it engaging and inspiring.
+Generate all content in Spanish.`

+#### Digital Era Epoch
+- **English**: `Create an exciting positive news story about digital era technology innovations, digital breakthroughs, or technological advancements that are transforming modern society.
+Make it engaging and inspiring.`
+- **Spanish**: `Create an exciting positive news story about digital era technology innovations, digital breakthroughs, or technological advancements that are transforming modern society.
+Make it engaging and inspiring.
+Generate all content in Spanish.`

 ### Science Category